 A commercial property inspection or a home inspection is NOT a pass or fail.
-It can help educate you on your property and is an opportunity to learn about your investment.
+It can help educate you on your property, therefore giving you an opportunity to learn about your investment.
 The process normally takes roughly 2.5 to 4 hours to complete.
 You will receive a personal walk through of the property noting our findings while answering any question you may have as well.
 Within 36 hours you will receive the narrative and digital inspection report via email, which is a very detailed report loaded with pictures and notations.
 Every buyers standard home inspection from Mack Property Inspections, LLC comes with a 90 day home warranty from RWS!

 The inspector should check for over current protections, grounding, and the presence of any aluminum wiring (a serious fire hazard and banned for many years in most states).
 Most inspectors remove the face of the electrical box if it is safe to do so.
-The inspector should also check a representative number of switches and outlets in the house and note the adequacy of smoke detectors if the state does not require a separate inspection by the local fire department before the deed transfers.
+The inspector should also check a representative number of switches and outlets in the house.
+The inspector should note the adequacy of smoke detectors if the state does not require a separate inspection by the local fire department before the deed transfers.

 Includes a visual scan of floors, walls and ceilings for signs of water intrusion, or sagging.
 Stairways and railings will be checked for safety and code compliance and a sample of windows and doors inspected for condition and ease of operation.
-ASCI suggests that inspectors look at countertops and a representative number of the kitchen cabinet interiors and drawers for condition and integrity.
+Inspector should look at countertops and a representative number of the kitchen cabinet interiors and drawers for condition and integrity.
 The basement should be checked for indications of previous water intrusion and signs of structural problems.

 Providing property and home inspection in Buffalo, Niagara Falls, Lockport, Dunkirk, Springville, Arcade, Batavia, and Western New York.